Kishan-Ved/portfolio/_pages/about.md

 # 💫 About Me:
 - I'm an Open Source Contributor and I'm looking for projects to contribute to.<br>
 - I'm keen to build projects that benefit the society.<br>
-- I love competitive programming, algorithms and their implementation<br>
+- I love competitive programming, algorithms and their implementation.<br>
 - I have a deep inclination for machine learning, you can find my Machine Learning Blogs on this website.
 - My Projects and Resume are also on this website.